Description

 T1 Space:

-A T_1-space is a topological space fulfilling the T1-separation axiom: For any two points x,y in X there exists two U and V such that x in U and y not in U, and y in V and x not in V. In the terminology of Alexandroff and Hopf (1972), T_1-spaces are known as Fréchet spaces (though this is confusing and nonstandard).
+A T_1-space is a fulfilling the T1-separation axiom: For any two points x,y in X there exists two open U and V such that x in U and y not in U, and y in V and x not in V. In the terminology of Alexandroff and Hopf (1972), T_1-spaces are known as Fréchet spaces (though this is confusing and nonstandard).